 The book asks the question, What can you do with ten black dots?
-This question is answered throughout the book by using illustrations of everyday objects beginning with one dot and continuing up to ten.
-Simple rhymes accompany the pictures.
+Then the question is answered throughout the book by using illustrations of everyday objects beginning with one dot and continuing up to ten.
+Simple rhymes accompany the pictures such as:

 - Unifix cubes or Snap Cubes (multi-link cubes) as seen on the right

 - Black circles cut from construction paper or black circle stickers